 - Just like in the winter, dogs’ paws can split or become cracked-they don’t get to wear shoes on the hot pavement!
 So keep an eye out for any signs of discomfort when walking with your dog.

 - Swimming or being in the water frequently at a pool or in a lake does not necessarily cool dogs down.
-Watch for warning signs of heatstroke—panting, licking the lips, and a tongue that is practically on the floor.
+Additionally, when letting your dog near a pool, make sure that pool fence inspections brighton way, or wherever you are, have been done.
+This will ensure the pool is safe for swimmers – human or canine.
+Watch for warning signs of heatstroke-panting, licking the lips, and a tongue that is practically on the floor.
 It may be time to let your dog have a well-deserved “time out” inside where it is cool.

 - Keep fresh water available at all times!